clayruh/ph3-orm-mock-vampires/README.md

 ### BONUS Methods

-- `Vampire update()`
+- `Vampire delete()`
-  - Updates a Vampire in the database based on the instance's attributes
+  - Deletes the Vampire from the database
+  - No return value is necessary for this method
 - `Vampire save()`
   - Will either create or update the Vampire in the database depending on whether the Vampire has an id